 Ephemeral messaging has started to come up in the courts which will help best practices develop further.
 For example, judges have concluded that once litigation is on the horizon parties should cease communication over ephemeral messaging platforms.
 This hinges on when the duty to preserve arises, even if that duty is triggered well before filing suit.
 In Fast v.
 GoDaddy.com LLC, No. CV-20-01448-PHX-DGC (D. Ariz.
 Feb.
 3, 2022), the court deemed gathering of information and retaining counsel for severance negotiations two years prior to filing suit still triggered the duty to preserve and avoid communications over ephemeral messaging applications.

-Organizations should continue to monitor court decisions and utilize these tools in a limited capacity.
+Organisations should continue to monitor court decisions and utilize these tools in a limited capacity.
 What is acceptable will look different for everyone and require strategic deployment and clear communications to the entire enterprise about if, when, and how this technology is acceptable in the workplace.
-The Department of Justice (DOJ) offered some insight earlier this year that could jumpstart more dialogue on the benefits, risks, and best practices related to ephemeral messaging.
+The U.S. Department of Justice (DOJ) offered some insight earlier this year that could jumpstart more dialogue on the benefits, risks, and best practices related to ephemeral messaging.

 Recent DOJ Guidance

 The DOJ initially supported a prohibition on ephemeral messaging.
-Since 2019, the agency has taken a lighter stance indicating that organizations should place appropriate guidance and controls on personal devices and ephemeral messaging in the workplace.
+Since 2019, the agency has taken a lighter stance indicating that organisations should place appropriate guidance and controls on personal devices and ephemeral messaging in the workplace.
 All efforts taken to preserve data would be instructive, even when ephemeral messaging platforms were involved.
-Over the past four years, the DOJ had not provided firm guidance on what this means, which has left organizations unsure of how to remain compliant.
+Over the past four years, the DOJ had not provided firm guidance on what this means, which has left organisations unsure of how to remain compliant.

 In March, the DOJ finally released long-awaited parameters on how it would evaluate corporate compliance.
 Key areas highlighted were ephemeral messaging, personal devices, and communication platforms in the workplace.